Travel guide from the daily life. Inabe - Journey into life.

 Stores and online stores where you can buy souvenirs from Inabe

-• Fureai no Eki Uribo (Fureai Station)
+• Inabe Direct Distrubtion Shop Furei no Eki Uribo

-This is an agricultural products direct sales shop where the farmers’ sincerity and care are gathered.
-The store sells a wide variety of products made with local ingredients, focusing on seasonal vegetables and fruits, as well as prepared foods, Japanese sweets, bread, gelato, and other items made at Uribo’s facilities.
+Here you can purchase hearty agricultural products directly from the local farmers who grew them.The store sells a wide variety of products made with local ingredients, focusing on seasonal vegetables and fruits, as well as prepared foods, Japanese sweets, bread, gelato, and other items made at Uribo’s facilities.

 Address